vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 To solve this, you need to uninstall Studio, which you can do from the "kebab" menu located inside of Vinegar's settings.

-### WebView Installer or Roblox Studio is missing, corrupt or doesn't run

-WebView or Studio's downloads or installation has been corrupt.
-- For WebView, Press 'Clear Cache' in Vinegar's menu within the settings page.
-- For Studio, Press 'Uninstall Studio' next to the main run button.

 ### Files inaccessible or missing from file dialog (import/export)

 Use [Flatseal](https://flathub.org/en/apps/com.github.tchx84.Flatseal) to expose specific files or